m-spangenberg/ooba-startrek/README.md

 ## Tips For Better Characters

-- Compose a psychological profile of the character you want to model using chatGPT.
+- Compose a psychological profile of the character you want to model using a large language model.
 - Capture their likeness by adding your own take on what you believe makes them special.
 - Distill the essence of their persona down to a paragraph or two with descriptive language.
 - Focus on both strong and weak traits, mannerisms, quirks, and overall presence.